core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Wrap-Around of Partial IVs {#ssec-wrap-around-partial-iv}

 A client can eventually experience a wrap-around of its own sender sequence number, which is used as Partial IV in its outgoing group requests and incremented after sending a new request.
-This requires to renew the OSCORE Security Context in the group, in order to avoid reusing nonces together with the same OSCORE Master Secret.
+When this happens, it requires to renew the OSCORE Security Context in the group, in order to avoid reusing nonces together with the same OSCORE Master Secret.

 Therefore, when experiencing a wrap-around of its own sender sequence number, a group member MUST NOT transmit further group requests until a new OSCORE Security Context has been installed.
 In particular, the endpoint SHOULD inform the Group Manager of the occurred wrap-around, in order to trigger a prompt renewal of the OSCORE Security Context.